atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

 3. Where does interference happen?
 final Hadamard(s) cause constructive/destructive interference to have a 100% or 0% probability for measuring $0$ for constant or balanced $f(x)$, respectively
+-->

+1. **Superposition**
+We evaluate the function on all inputs simultaneously.

+2. **Phase Kickback**
+Function values are encoded as phases.

+3. **Interference**
+Constructive/destructive interference reveals global structure.

+4. **Measurement**
+The final measurement extracts that property directly.

 # Getting hands-on with the algorithms discussed here